dmolitor/Prediction_Markets_Public/README.md

-# Replication Package: Diercks, Katz, Wright (2026)
+# Replication Package for Kalshi and the Rise of Macro Markets (2026)

 ## Overview